thiago/linquery/README.md

 # ORM-like Query System for JavaScript/TypeScript

 This project provides a fully extensible ORM-like system designed for use with both in-memory and persistent backends (e.g., Dexie for IndexedDB, GraphQL APIs).
-It models core ORM principles (inspired by Django) such as `BaseModel`, `QuerySet`, `Field` abstraction, `SignalRegistry`, and registry-based model relationships.
+It models core ORM principles (inspired by Django) such as `Model`, `QuerySet`, `Field` abstraction, `SignalRegistry`, and registry-based model relationships.

 ## Features